applepro223/Adi_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+My second milestone was getting the DHT11 sensor to work and put the reading on the OLED.
+I also wanted to move components from the large breadboard to the smaller breadboard, so that it would be more convenient to hang up.
+Both these goals have been achieved.
+A major challenge was that the sensor initially didn't work but that was resolved.
+A modification I want to make is adding an IR sensor so that the monitor can be remote controlled.
+One of the last things to complete as well is an exterior shell so that it looks somewhat attractive.

 # First Milestone